 Elisabeth has performed on numerous recordings with the ASO, including a feature performance of Britten’s “Ceremony of Carols” with Robert Shaw and his Chamber Singers for the Telarc recording “A Robert Shaw Christmas: Angels on High”.
-Elisabeth’s first solo CD, “Whirlwind”, was released in fall 2000 (ACA Digital Recording).
+Elisabeth’s first solo album “Whirlwind”, was released in fall 2000 (ACA Digital Recording).
 A flute and harp recording with ASO principal flutist Christina Smith, “Encantamiento”, was released in fall 2008.
 The American Record Guide writes: “This collection is aptly named, for we have enchantment here long before we reach the composition with that title, and the sound of Elisabeth Remy Johnson’s harp is captured with exceptional brilliance, her artistry a constant joy.”
-On another recent recording with the ASO’s English Horn player, Pat McFarland, the Journal of the International Double Reed Society comments: “Here and throughout, her work on the harp is meticulous, full of variety, and gorgeously vibrant.”
+On another recording with the ASO’s former Principal English Horn, Pat McFarland, the Journal of the International Double Reed Society comments: “Here and throughout, her work on the harp is meticulous, full of variety, and gorgeously vibrant.”
 “A Christmas Collection”, for solo harp, was released in December 2015.
 A new solo album, “Quest” features works by women composers, and was released in June 2021.

 In addition to frequent solo and chamber music recitals in the Atlanta area, Elisabeth has performed with the Atlanta Chamber Players, the Carolina Chamber Music Festival, the Amelia Island Chamber Music Festival, the Emory Chamber Music Society, and is a frequent guest at the Meeting House Chamber Music Festival on Cape Cod, MA.
 Elisabeth has performed at the American Harp Society National Conventions numerous times, recently giving the world premiere of Son Risa by Robert Xavier Rodriguez in San Francisco and performing in a reunion quartet of the 1988 “The Tonight Show” performance at the Alice Chalifoux Tribute Concert in Detroit.
-Elisabeth was a featured performer at the International Harp Festival in Rio de Janeiro in 2010 and 2016, and was the featured artist of the 2012 Mid-Atlantic Harp Festival.
-Elisabeth also frequently collaborates with her ASO colleagues Danny Laufer and Christina Smith in Aster Trio and enjoys a summer season with NYC-based cellist Dale Henderson in Parsa Duo.
+Elisabeth was a featured performer at the International Harp Festival in Rio de Janeiro in 2010, 2016, 2017, and 2019, and was the featured artist of the 2012 Mid-Atlantic Harp Festival.